The Nri Kingdom

 by

-Eze Nri, Nri Enwelana II, Obidiegwu Onyeso
+Eze Nri, Nri Enwelana II, Obidiegwu Onyesoh

 NRI KINGDOM is the oldest Kingdom in Nigeria.
 It was founded around 900AD by the progenitor, Eri, the son of Gad.
 According to biblical accounts, Jacob had Leah as his wife who begot four sons for him.
 When Leah noticed she had passed child-bearing age, she gave her maid – servant, Zilpah to Jacob to wife, and through Zilpah he had a son named Gad.
 Gad then bigot Eri, who later formed a clan known as Erites vide Genesis Chapter 30 verse 9; 46 verse 16 and Numbers chapter 26 verses 15-19.
 Eri was therefore amongst the twelve tribes of Israel via Gad.